djkeu/snooker_scores/README.md

 ## ToDo Section
-- ToDo: refactor start_game
+- ToDo: refactor last_colored_ball_phase
-    - ToDo: create main_game
-        - ToDo: start red_balls_phase and more
+    - ToDo: use active_player instead of if..else

 - ToDo: pytest
     - Note: do live tests after a test phase is marked Done: